anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

 ..
 .. * - ra2.mon.004
 ..   - Standard Metrics Exposition
-..   - Collected metrics (as per ra2.mon.001) **SHOULD** be exposed in a format compatible with the Prometheus exposition format via standardized endpoints (e.g., `/metrics`).
+..   - Collected metrics (as per ra2.mon.001) **SHOULD** be exposed in a format compatible with the Prometheus scraping format via standardized endpoints (e.g., `/metrics`).
 This facilitates integration with common monitoring tools.
 ..   -
 ..   - :cite:t:`anuket-ri2` Chapter 5, section Monitoring
 .. * - ra2.mon.005